swissmanu/mse-paper-rxjs-debugger/content/reports.md

 # Usability Test Issues

-This are all usability issues identified during the usability test sessions.
+These are all usability issues identified during the usability test sessions.

 | Subject(s)     | Phase                 | Task              | Problem                                                      |
 | -------------- | --------------------- | ----------------- | ------------------------------------------------------------ |